 How to get presumptive disability insurance

-Presumptive-disability coverage is included in most disability insurance policies.
-If your policy doesn’t have presumptive-disability coverage, then it may be necessary to ask your insurer to add the provision in the form of a rider.
+Presumptive disability coverage is included in most disability insurance policies.
+If your policy doesn’t have presumptive disability coverage, then it may be necessary to ask your insurer to add the provision in the form of a disability rider.

 Your disability insurance coverage is first and foremost for total disability, which means you’re so disabled that you can’t work for some length of time.
-The presumptive disability provision is one way of describing total disability coverage, except that you have virtually no chance at making a full recovery.
+The presumptive disability provision means that you have virtually no chance at making a full recovery.
 However, there are some key differences between total disability and presumptive total disability.

 The elimination period, also called the waiting period, is a length of time after you become disabled that must pass before you’re eligible to receive your first benefit payment.
 The most common elimination period is 90 days, but you can get shorter elimination periods if you’re willing to pay higher premiums.

-The coverage for presumptive disability has no waiting period.
-Since you’re expected to be disabled for life, you can start receiving disability insurance benefits from the moment you become disabled (after filing a claim, of course).
+Presumptive disability has no waiting period.
+Since you’re expected to be disabled for life, you can start receiving benefit payments from the moment you become disabled (after filing a claim, of course).

 Disability insurance benefits are typically paid out monthly.
 Because disability insurance is meant to replace your income during your disability, the benefit amount should be roughly 60% of your gross pay.
-Your coverage limit for total disability, as described in your policy, governs both total and presumptive disability.
+Your coverage limit for total disability, as described in your policy, governs both total and presumptive disability benefits.

 Catastrophic disability coverage means you get a payment in addition to your monthly disability benefit if your disability is particularly severe.
 However, the provision for catastrophic disability not included in your basic disability insurance coverage; you’ll have to pay extra to add a catastrophic disability rider to your policy.